Industrial school (Great Britain): Industrial Schools Act 1857

-It was not until 1875 that it became compulsory to register births, and vagrants often genuinely did not know their age.
+It was not until 1875 that it became compulsory for parents to register births, and vagrants often genuinely did not know their age.
 Also, children would say any age that was convenient to them at the time.

 Homeless children who had not committed any more serious crime were sent to industrial schools, and children who had been arrested for other crimes were sent to juvenile prisons known as reformatories.